uhray/crud-mongoose/README.md

 }
 ```

-That's where it started, but then we added a lot more functionality.
+That's where it started, but then we added more functionality.
 There are special *query* parameters that are parsed here: (well, there is only one right now).

   * *fields* - a comma separated listed of fields to select.